-Radiocarbon, as other cosmogenic radionuclides, are primarily produced at high latitudes of are produced in Earth's upper atmosphere due to nuclear reactions induced by high-energy galactic cosmic rays (GCR).
-Far away from the solar system, this flux is to a good approximation constant in time, but the intensity reaching the Earth is modulated by two mechanism: (i) the shielding effect of the geomagnetic dipole-field and (ii) the modulation due to the magnetic field enclosed in the solar wind.
-By knowing the past history of the geomagnetic dipole-moment and the production rate of radionuclide, the "strength" of solar activity can therefore be calculated.
+Radiocarbon, as other cosmogenic radionuclides, are primarily produced at high latitudes of earth's upper atmosphere due to nuclear reactions induced by high-energy galactic cosmic rays (GCR).
+Far away from the solar system, this flux is to a good approximation constant in time, but the intensity reaching the earth is modulated by two mechanism: (i) the shielding effect of the geomagnetic dipole field and (ii) the modulation due to the magnetic field enclosed in the solar wind.
+By knowing the past history of the geomagnetic dipole moment and the production rate of radionuclides, the "strength" of solar activity can therefore be calculated.

-The Sun's activity is parametrized by a scalar parameter in the force-field approximation, the so-called solar modulation potential $\Phi$ (Gleeson and Axford, 1968).
+The sun's activity is parametrised by a scalar parameter in the force field approximation, the so-called solar modulation potential Φ (Gleeson and Axford, 1968).
 This parameter describes the modulation of the local interstellar spectrum (LIS) at 1 AU.
-A high solar activity (i.e. a high value of $\Phi$ ) leads to a stronger magnetic shielding of GCR and thus lowers the production rate of cosmogenic radionuclides.
+A high solar activity (i.e. a high value of Φ) leads to a stronger magnetic shielding of GCR and thus lowers the production rate of cosmogenic radionuclides.
 Similarly, the production rate decreases with a higher geomagnetic shielding, expressed as the virtual axis dipole moment (VADM).

-The calculation of the normalized (relative to modern) Q for a given VADM and $\Phi$ is based on particle simulations performed by Masarik and Beer (1999).
-This is the standard approach to convert cosmogenic radionuclides production rates into solar activity as applied by Muscheler et al. (2007) and Steinhilber et al. (2008); Steinhilber et al. (2012), but differs from the model to reconstruct TSI recently used by Vieira et al. (2011).
+The calculation of the normalised (relative to modern) Q for a given VADM and Φ is based on particle simulations performed by Masarik and Beer (1999).
+This is the standard approach to convert cosmogenic radionuclide production rates into solar activity as applied by Muscheler et al. (2007), Steinhilber et al. (2008) and Steinhilber et al. (2012), but differs from the model to reconstruct TSI recently used by Vieira et al. (2011).

-The GCR flux entering the solar system is assumed to remain constant within this approach, even though Miyake et al. (2012) found recently evidence for a short-term spike in annual $\Delta^{14}$ C. The cause of this spike (Hambaryan and Neuhäuser, 2013; Usoskin et al., 2013) is currently debated in the literaturedata with an extra-solar origin.
+The GCR flux entering the solar system is assumed to remain constant within this approach, even though Miyake et al. (2012) found recently evidence for a short-term spike in annual Δ^{14} C. The cause of this spike (Hambaryan and Neuhäuser, 2013; Usoskin et al., 2013) is currently debated in the literature.

-At the time of writing, three reconstructions of the past geomagnetic field are available to us spanning the past $10 \,\mathrm{kyr}$ (Yang et al., 2000; Knudsen et al., 2008; Korte et al., 2011) shown in Fig. 11 together with the VADM value of $8.22 \times 10^{22} \,\mathrm{Am^{-2}}$ for the period 1840-1990 estimated by Jackson et al. (2000).
-The reconstructions by Yang et al. (2000) and Knudsen et al. (2008) relying both on the same database (GEOMAGIA 50) were extensively used in the past for solar activity reconstructions (Muscheler et al., 2007; Steinhilber et al., 2008; Steinhilber et al., 2012; Vieira et al., 2011).
+At the time of writing, three reconstructions of the past geomagnetic field are available to us spanning the past 10 kyr (Yang et al., 2000; Knudsen et al., 2008; Korte et al., 2011), shown in Fig. 11 together with the VADM value of 8.22×10^{22} Am-2 for the period 1840-1990 estimated by Jackson et al. (2000).
+The reconstructions by Yang et al. (2000) and Knudsen et al. (2008), relying both on the same database (GEOMAGIA 50), were extensively used in the past for solar activity reconstructions (Muscheler et al., 2007; Steinhilber et al., 2008; Vieira et al., 2011; Steinhilber et al., 2011; Steinhilber et al., 2008; Vieira et al., 2011; Steinhilber et al., 2011; Stein

+2012).
 We use the most recently published reconstruction by Korte et al. (2011) for our calculations.

-For conversion from $\Phi$ into TSI, we follow the procedure outlined in Steinhilber et al. (2009, 2010) which consists of two individual steps.
-First, the radial component of the interplanetary magnetic field, $B_r$ , is expressed as a function of $\Phi$ :
+For conversion from Φ into TSI, we follow the procedure outlined in Steinhilber et al. (2009); Steinhilber et al. (2010) which consists of two individual steps.
+First, the radial component of the interplanetary magnetic field, B_r , is expressed as a function of Φ :